-This often comes about due to feelings of failure and can lead to various behavioural responses such as aggression, withdrawal, hypersensitivity, overreaction, clowning or depression.
-Sometimes the frustration and sense of failure is much greater in more able children with dyslexia.
+This often comes about due to feelings of failure and can lead to various behavioural responses such as aggression, withdrawal, hypersensitivity, over-reaction, clowning or depression.
+Sometimes the frustration and sense of failure is much greater in more able children with dyslexia in comparison with their peers.